The Q&A with Andrew Hartman: Did the culture wars ever end?

 Andrew Hartman could hardly have known in 2008, when he began writing his history on America’s culture wars of the late-20th century, how timely the book would turn out to be.
 A War for the Soul of America: A History of the Culture Wars was published in April 2015, just two months before Donald Trump officially launched his stunning run to the presidency.

-Trump’s campaign reignited debates over race, political correctness, and other cultural issues that had once been at the heart of American political debates.
+Trump’s campaign reignited debates over race, political correctness, and other cultural issues that had once been at the heart of American political discourse.
 With his victory, it appeared the culture wars might not be history after all.

 In the years since, Hartman, a professor of History at Illinois State, has continued to weigh in on these battles.
 Earlier this year he commented on the free speech controversies at universities for the Washington Post and wrote about how neoliberalism has altered the debates over the humanities in higher education for Raritan Quarterly.
 He also has been working on a new conclusion to his book, taking into account Trump’s election, for a second edition planned for release next year.